etsy/411/docs/Groups.md

 Groups
 ======

 Groups let you set up collections of users.
-You can assign Alerts to these collections and any email Alerts will go to all members of the group.
+You can assign Alerts to groups and any email notifications will go to its members.

 Usage